Goth Core Wedding

 Where to Save

-Choose naturally gothic venues that need less décor.
+Choose naturally gothic venues that need less décor — old churches, castles, Victorian mansions.
 DIY stationery and décor elements.
 Mix high-quality faux flowers with real blooms.
-Rent rather than buy.
+Rent linens and tableware in deep colors.
+Thrift vintage frames, candle holders, and lace.
+Spray paint items black, bronze, or gold.

-1. Overloading on dark elements — you need contrast with lighter shades, metallics, and natural textures.
-2. Hiring vendors who don't understand the gothic vibe — look for experienced moody or atmospheric wedding specialists.
-3. Forgetting lighting — avoid harsh fluorescents; use candles, chandeliers, and colored uplighting.
-4. Skipping practical comforts — consider breathable materials, shaded areas, hydration, and comfortable shoes.
-5. Underestimating the timeline for dramatic elements — build extra buffer for setup and adjustments.
+Overloading on dark elements — you need contrast with lighter shades, metallics, and natural textures.
+Hiring vendors who do not understand the gothic vibe — look for experienced moody or atmospheric wedding specialists.
+Forgetting lighting — avoid harsh fluorescents; use candles, chandeliers, and colored uplighting.
+Skipping practical comforts — consider breathable materials, shaded areas, hydration, and comfortable shoes.

 Checklist